theunicornguild/can-you-remember/02_setup/01_yarn.md

   ```
   This command will install yarn globally on your device

-Now you can either clone our starter file to get the cards we used or create your project from scratch (design your own cards)
+Now clone our starter file to get the cards we used

 **How to clone the starter file?**